bogdan-adam/bogdan-adam.github.io/_posts/2023-04-18-dive-into-model-based-testing.markdown

 ---

 ### Why Model-Based Testing ?
 I have heard of model-based testing but never applied it in a real project, not even in a proof-of-concept.
 The purpose of this post is to document what I find useful about Model-Based Testing and do a PoC using existing open-source projects.
-When I will have the chance to use it on a real project the content of this post and gained knowledge will allow me to come up faster with a solution.
+When I will have the chance to use it on a real project, the content of this post and gained knowledge will allow me to come up faster with a solution.

 *<u>Model-based testing</u> is a software testing technique where the run time behavior of the software under test is checked against predictions made by a model.
 A model is a description of a system’s behavior.
 Behavior can be described in terms of input sequences, actions, conditions, output, and flow of data from input to output.*